CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 ---------------
 The following are specific requirements for the Windows 8.1 area.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### SYS.2.2.2.A1 Appropriate selection of a Windows 8.1 version

-The functional scope of a Windows version MUST be checked prior to procurement for operational capability and a suitable version must be selected.
+The functional scope of a Windows version MUST be checked for availability before being procured and a suitable version must be selected.
 It is preferable to use 64-bit versions that include advanced security features.

 #### SYS.2.2.2.A2 Definition of a registration procedure